angelcustodio/has-postalcode/README.md

 Check if a country has (or uses) postal codes or not.
 Simple as that.

 It's ISO 3166-1 compliant so you can use 2-3 characters/numeric country code or standarized english name.
+Standarization can be found in [ISO OBP](https://www.iso.org/obp/ui/#search).

 The package basically checks a list of no-postalcode countries.
 When checking for a country that is **on** the list, the returned value will be `false`.
 In case of checking for a country that is **not** included in the list or for any other non-supported value, it will return `true`.

+For non-compliant values with ISO 3166-1, it returns `undefined`.

 ## Installation